xrdocs/cloud-scale-networking/_blogs/2018-05-03-cisco-ios-xr-at-mplswc2018-interop.md

 * Lastly, Cisco SR PCE was the only PCE at the event to successfully validate path computation on a multi-domain network with Egress Peering Engineering (EPE) SIDs at domain boundaries

 Lastly, and beyond protocol interoperability, it is important that operators consider these key aspects NOT COVERED by the report when evaluating SRTE headend and PCE implementations:
+{: .notice--warning}
 * Does the PCE implementation provide path computation based on the SR principles – i.e. maximizing ECMP and minimizing label stack size?
 Watch for implementations that again may cut corners and simply reuse RSVP-TE algorithms for SR. RSVP-TE is non-ECMP aware and circuit-based and hence requiring many SIDs when coding an SR path.
-Cisco developed NEW algorithms for SR path computation with recognized innovation by the academic community
+Cisco developed NEW algorithms for SR path computation with [recognized innovation by the academic community](http://conferences.sigcomm.org/sigcomm/2015/pdf/papers/p15.pdf)
 * Does the vendor implementation allow for path computation at the headend?
 For the majority of single-domain scenarios, the headend node should be in a position to compute paths.
 Therefore an operator should not settled for SR-optimized path computation only at the PCE but also at the PCC.
 Remember that the main difference between a headend node and a PCE node is the scope/size of the topology database.
 The former is single domain while the later could be multi-domain.
 A Cisco SRTE headend is provided with the SAME computation algorithms that are present in the PCE
 * Does the implementation provide maximum scale without requiring a-priori full-mesh connectivity?
 Triggered by a service route (e.g. IP VPN), Cisco’s SR On-demand Next Hop (SR ODN) provides a LOCAL mechanism at the headend that triggers instantiation of an SR policy enforcing the transport SLA required by the service.
-Learn more and watch an ODN demonstration here
+Learn more and [watch an ODN demonstration here](http://www.segment-routing.net/demos/2016-demo-on-demand-next-hop-large-scale-design/)
 * Does the implementation avoid complex and many times performance-impacting traffic steering techniques?
-Based on the steering behaviors described in the SRTE architecture IETF draft, Cisco supports an innovative steering technique that we called Automated Steering (AS).
+Based on the [steering behaviors](https://tools.ietf.org/html/draft-filsfils-spring-segment-routing-policy-05#section-8.4) described in the SRTE architecture IETF draft, Cisco supports an innovative steering technique that we called Automated Steering (AS).
 AS steers automatically service traffic onto the right SR policy based on the color of the service route.
 This solution provides simplicity and performance without penalties.
 The benefits of AS apply to all instantiation methods of an SR policy (e.g. on-demand, pce-initiated, local).
 Watch a demonstration of AS in the same ODN demonstration highlighted in the previous bullet
+{: .notice--warning}

-For more information, I recommend reviewing this SRTE tutorial
+For more information, I recommend reviewing this [SRTE tutorial](http://www.segment-routing.net/tutorials/2017-03-06-segment-routing-traffic-engineering-srte/)